Tahini | How to make tahini | How to make sesame paste at home

 Store it in a clean airtight glass jar.
 This keeps good for few months, but best thing is to make it in small quantities and use up with in a month.
 Singapore has a tropical climate, some foods do not keep good without refrigeration so I refrigerate it and use up within 2 weeks.

-Here are some quick ideas to use tahini for kids
+Here are more ideas to use it

 For best results follow the step-by-step photos above the recipe card